-One favoured the individual actor; the lack of purchasing power and/or property rights as a main cause of vulnerability.
-The other looked at the functioning of food (grain) markets.
-A disturbance of the 'Smithean' open and competitive markets, is seen as one of the main causes for a decline in food entitlements (Persson 1999).
-Both arguments fail, as Devereux has pointed out, to take into account the 'importance of institutions in determining entitlements', including households and village communities (transfer based) (Devereux 2007b, 84).
+The entitlement approach shifted focus from the availability of food (production based) to the distribution of food (market based).
+This triggered two new lines of analysis.
+One favored the individual actor, with the lack of purchasing power and/or property rights as a main cause of vulnerability.5 The other looked at the functioning of food (grain) markets.
+A disturbance of the 'Smithean' open and competitive markets is seen as one of the main causes for a decline in food entitlements (Persson 1999).
+Both arguments fail, as Devereux (2007b, 84) has pointed out, to take into account the 'importance of institutions in determining entitlements', including households and village communities (transfer based).
 Internal household power relationships usually remain hidden, as do what he calls 'fuzzy entitlements', entitlements generated from communal property regimes, rights or claims over resources that are held collectively.
-'Rights can also be exercised at varying levels, from ownership (the strongest form, including rights of disposal) to access and usufruct rights (the weakest form, where ownership and use are often separated) (Devereux 2007b, 83).
+'Rights can also be exercised at varying levels, from ownership (the strongest form, including rights of disposal) to access and usufruct rights (the weakest form, where ownership and use are often separated)' (Devereux 2007b, 83).